ikod/dlang-requests/README.md

 on (you will find examples below).
 You will receive `Response` with all available details -document body, status code, headers, timings, etc.

-* At the lowest level you will find `HTTPRequest` and `FTPRequest`, which have some specific setting.
-You will almost never need this level.

 #### Windows ssl notes ####
 In case `requests` can't find opsn ssl library on Windows, here is several steps that can help: